pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 {icon: github}
 B> Git tag: [chapter-3-error-management-in-a-use-case](https://github.com/pycabook/rentomatic/tree/chapter-3-error-management-in-a-use-case)

-As you can see the first thing that the `execute()` method does is to check if the request is valid, otherwise, it returns a `ResponseFailure` built with the same request object.
+As you can see, the first thing that the `execute()` method does is to check if the request is valid.
+Otherwise, it returns a `ResponseFailure` built with the same request object.
 Then the actual business logic is implemented, calling the repository and returning a successful response.
 If something goes wrong in this phase the exception is caught and returned as an aptly formatted `ResponseFailure`.

 ## Integrating external systems